styled-system/styled-system/README.md

 ## Configuration

-styled-system can be configured with styled-components' [ThemeProvider](https://www.styled-components.com/docs/advanced#theming)
+styled-system can be configured with styled-components' (or other library's) [ThemeProvider](https://www.styled-components.com/docs/advanced#theming)

 As opposed to the built-in configurations, arrays given to the `breakpoints`, `space`, and